lakshkumar06/pact/README.md

 ## Why This Matters

 Every contract is a promise.
 Right now, promises live in email threads, lawyers' desks, and people's memory.
-Agreed puts them in version-controlled, cryptographically-verified, immutable shared truth.
+Pact. puts them in version-controlled, cryptographically-verified, immutable shared truth.

 This isn't about replacing lawyers.
 It's about giving everyone the tools lawyers wish they had.